Women in Love-1969

 One wonders if this outstanding scene influenced 2007’s Eastern Promises.

-1969’s Women in Love is an amazing film with terrific acting all around.
-Taking romantic drama to an entirely different level and setting a new standard for brilliant complexities in film, the work of art from director Ken Russell is peppered with nuances making it rich with great storytelling and character development.
+1969’s Women in Love is a fantastic film with terrific acting all around.
+Taking romantic drama to an entirely different level and setting a new standard for cinematic complexity, the work of director Ken Russell is peppered with nuance, making it rich with great storytelling and character development.

 The fact that one couple ends in bliss and the other in tragedy is sheer excellence.